ryanstrattic/server-setup/README.md

+# Things to do first
+* Install Ubuntu 16.04 with public key authentication
 * Point domain at new IP address
 * MOUNT 20 GB DRIVE AND USE THAT INSTEAD OF /VAR/WWW/ - automatically mounts on reboot

+# Notes and required improvements
 * Implementation time tested at 50 minutes
+* List all variables at start of document
+* Just replace whole .vlc file instead of editing
+* Just replace whole nginx.conf and default instead of editing
+* Implement WP Cron via real Cron

 == https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-16-04
-Ubuntu 16.04 with public key authentication

 # Setup new user
 	ssh root@IPAddress # Log in as root